tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 “Brace yourself,” it growled.

-**REEEEEEEEEEEE**

 The shriek that followed could’ve cracked teeth.
-The brakes had kicked in—but they were losing.
+The brakes had kicked in, but they were losing.
 The Overseer lifted me off the grated floor, cradling me like a toddler.

-Then: impact.
+Then—

+Impact.

 The world punched upward.
 Steel howled.
 Concrete split.
-My lungs collapsed inward like paper bags in a vacuum.
+My lungs collapsed inward like paper bags.
 If the Overseer hadn’t absorbed the brunt, my legs would’ve come out my ears.

 A soft ding broke the silence.
 A chipper voice chimed through the speaker overhead: